Jim-Heftypants/Hail-to-the-King/README.md

 --------------------------------------------------------------------------------------------
 12/17 changelog - added in character unique, custom abilities accessible through buttons.
 Concise code for calling these unique abilites was done through a "creative solution" entailing conversion between swift code to objc and then back to swift in order to call methods with a string.
 --------------------------------------------------------------------------------------------
-12/31 changelog - implimented base talent selection screen with buttons and draggable item selections
+12/31 changelog - implimented base talent selection screen with buttons and draggable item selections also updated talent UI and shortened code
 --------------------------------------------------------------------------------------------
 1/3 changelog - big updates to the item screen with dragging and shifting item placements within the inventory and equipping items
 --------------------------------------------------------------------------------------------